Code-Institute-Submissions/web_studio/README.md

 so that you can assign jobs to your freelancers.

-2. Create an appointment as client
+2. Create an appointment as a client
-3. Purchase any product with Project ID generated when you created appointment, it will be in your dashboard with your appointment.
+3. Purchase any product with Project ID generated when you created an appointment, it will be in your dashboard with your appointment.
 You won't be able to purchase anything without this appointment Project ID.
-4. Log out, click on Freelancer? in the top navigation and create freelancer account, by filling out freelancer registration form .
+4. Log out, click on Freelancer? in the top navigation and create a freelancer account, by filling out freelancer registration form.
 5. Log out.
-6. Login as superuser by navigating to http://127.0.0.1:8000/admin/login
+6. log in as superuser by navigating to http://127.0.0.1:8000/admin/login
-7. Find the order, copy its project number ( 32 bit string that will look something like this '4AD953BCC9904D789DBE6E2DD700CAE6')
+7. Find the order, copy its project number (a 32-bit string that will look something like this '4AD953BCC9904D789DBE6E2DD700CAE6')
-8. Paste it in freelancer's Current project field and save.
+8. Paste it in the freelancer's Current project field and save.
-9. Log in as freelancer and you should see your client's information, job progress, and your registration details.
+9. Log in as a freelancer and you should see your client's information, job progress, and registration details.
-10. You can open new private window by CTRL + SHIFT + N and log in as client.
+10. You can open a new private window by CTRL + SHIFT + N and log in as a client.
-11. Now you can update job progress as freelancer, and check progress as client.
-You can also write some messages back and forth through your notes text area as freelancer and through your project text area as client.
+11. Now you can update job progress as a freelancer, and check progress as a client.
+You can also write some messages back and forth through your notes text area as a freelancer and through your project text area as a client.

 12. Until the job is done.

+13. If you want to test the live site I have sent admin credentials to CodeInstitute while submitting the project, so you should have access to the admin section of https://marcelli.herokuapp.com/admin/login and just follow the steps 1-12.

 # Difficulties
  Most challenges I encountered were with Stripe and testing the webhooks, as webhooks are sent to live site and not localhost,